About Us

 To support educators in the early childhood field to expand their knowledge so that they can confidently work with children, staff and families in embedding a culture of sustainability in daily practice.

-Meetings: The Committee of Management meets on a monthly basis.
-All members are welcome to attend and become involved.
-For information regarding time and venues contact info@eeec.org.au.
+Meetings: The Committee of Management meets online bi-monthly .
+All members if EEEC Association are welcome to attend and become involved.
+For information regarding details please contact info@eeec.org.au.

 Stephanie Willey